alpas/alpasdev/src/main/resources/docs/migrations.md

 </span>

->/info/<span>Creating a table from a migration is only supported for SQLite and MySQL databases at this time.
-For
+>/info/<span>Creating a table from a migration is only supported for SQLite, MySQL, and PostgresSQL at
->PostgreSQL you can [run a raw query](#executing-queries) to perform the migration.</span>
+>this time.
+For other vendors, you can [run a raw query](#executing-queries) to perform the migration.</span>

 <a name="customizing-tables"></a>
 #### [Customizing Tables](#customizing-tables)